aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/documentbuilder/isAtEndOfParagraph/_index.md

 linktitle: isAtEndOfParagraph property
 articleTitle: isAtEndOfParagraph property
 second_title: Aspose.Words for NodeJs
 description: "DocumentBuilder.isAtEndOfParagraph property.
-Returns ``True`` if the cursor is at the end of the current paragraph."
+Returns ``true`` if the cursor is at the end of the current paragraph."
 type: docs
 weight: 110
 url: /nodejs-net/Aspose.Words/documentbuilder/isAtEndOfParagraph/